 Biometrics are collected into large databases for search [BBOH96, Dau14, Fou].
-Learning stored biometric values enables an attacker to break authentication and privacy for a user's lifetime [GRGB+12, MCYJ18, AF20, VS11, HWKL18, SDDN19].
+Learning stored biometric values enables attackers to break authentication and privacy for a user's lifetime [GRGB+12, MCYJ18, AF20, VS11, HWKL18, SDDN19].
 To reduce this risk, this article develops new searchable encryption techniques for biometric databases [SWP00, CGK011].
 See previous reviews of searchable encryption [BHJP14, FVY+17, KKM+22].

-A client outsources a database \mathcal{DB} to an honest but curious server that may learn information called leakage.
-Prior work exploits such leakage to reveal sensitive information about the database or queries [IKK12, CGPR15, KKNO16, WLD+17, GSB+17, GLMP18, KPT19a, MT19, KE19, KPT20, FMC+20, FP22, GPP23, KKM+22].
-Since biometrics cannot be replaced or revoked, we insist on the importance of a zero-leakage system.
-A zero-leakage system leaks only unavoidable information: 1) that a query occurs and 2) $|\mathcal{DB}|$ (which we pad to a power of 2).
+Consider a data owner outsourcing a database $\mathcal{DB}$ to an honest but curious server that may learn information called leakage.
+Prior work exploits such leakage to reveal sensitive information about the database or queries [IKK12, CGPR15,KKNO16,WLD+17,GSB+17,GLMP18,KPT19,MT19,KE19,KPT20a,FMC+20,FP22,GPP23,KKM+22].
+Since biometrics cannot be replaced or revoked, we focus on a zero-leakage system.
+A zero-leakage system reveals only unavoidable information: 1) that a query occurs and 2) $|\mathcal{DB}|$ (which we pad to a power of 2).
 Our focus is on an efficient combination of zero-leakage primitives for this task.
-Our components can be replaced with higher-leakage components for efficiency gains.
+Components can be replaced with higher-leakage alternatives for efficiency gains.